 Diagnostic Methods in Urology

 Urine and blood tests are usually used to diagnose urinary tract diseases.
 As a result of these tests, changes occur in the blood and urine and through which the cause of the disease or infection is diagnosed.
 Accordingly, the treatment method will be determined.
-The most requested procedures and tests used to diagnose urinary tract infections in the Urology department include; Sperm analysis, investigation of tumor markers, scanning of bacteria and viruses, analyzing a urine sample, examination of various proteins and enzymes, creating images of your urinary tract.
+The most requested procedures and tests used to diagnose urinary tract infections in the Urology department include; Sperm analysis, investigation of tumour markers, scanning of bacteria and viruses, analyzing a urine sample, examination of various proteins and enzymes, and creating images of your urinary tract.

-It is one of the most frequently used urology tests for examining the internal systems and organs to observe and detect any problems of the urinary tract, and displaying the results as images through a monitor.
+It is one of the most frequently used urology tests for examining the internal systems and organs to observe and detect any problems in the urinary tract, and displaying the results as images through a monitor.
 However, the ultrasound machine does not cause any harm to the body because it uses high-frequency sound waves.

-Moreover, the urology department performs various types of ultrasounds that are commonly used to detect urinary tract issues and diseases such as; prostate cancer, benign prostatic hyperplasia, problems related to the testicles, kidneys, prostate gland, and bladder.
+Moreover, the urology department performs various types of ultrasounds that are commonly used to detect urinary tract issues and diseases such as; prostate cancer, benign prostatic hyperplasia, and problems related to the testicles, kidneys, prostate gland, and bladder.

 It is a diagnostic method that measures the speed of urination.
 Also, it measures the amount of urine excreted during urination. and is generally applied to patients who have difficulty urinating.
 It helps the doctor to identify and determine the causes of several urinary difficulties.
 Moreover, it is used for the detection of any obstructions in the normal urine flow, by calculating the average rates of the patient’s urine flow to estimate the severity of any obstruction or blockage.
-Besides, it is able to detect other urinary issues such as a weakened bladder or an enlarged prostate.
+Besides, it can detect other urinary issues such as a weakened bladder or an enlarged prostate.

 Computerized Tomography (CT) Scan / Magnetic Resonance Imaging (MRI)

-To perform a CT scan, the patient lies down still on a table, then it moves through to take cross-sectional pictures at all angles inside the body.
+To perform a CT scan, the patient lies down still on a table, then moves through to take cross-sectional pictures at all angles inside the body.
 Whereby, pregnant women cannot undergo a CT scan due to the high radiation emission.

-It can be preferred by urologists in diagnosing and following up all types of cancer of the urinary system and male reproductive organs, especially prostate cancer and benign prostatic hyperplasia.
+It can be preferred by urologists in diagnosing and following up on all types of cancer of the urinary system and male reproductive organs, especially prostate cancer and benign prostatic hyperplasia.

 Urodynamics test studies how well your bladder works and why there could be blockages or leaks.
 Besides, it examines how the sphincters, urethra, and bladder hold and release urine.
 This method includes many types of tests.
-It is performed in order to diagnose problems and diseases related to urine leaks, Bladder not emptying all the way, Weak urine flow, urinary tract infections, and prostate diseases.
+It is performed to diagnose problems and diseases related to urine leaks, Bladder not emptying all the way, Weak urine flow, urinary tract infections, and prostate diseases.

 Voiding cystourethrogram (VCUG) X-ray

 An X-ray imaging test produces images of the urethra while the bladder empties and fills to examine its working state.
-The examination requires the insertion of a catheter contains a dye into the bladder.
+The examination requires the insertion of a catheter containing a dye into the bladder.

-Therefore, as the bladder fills, X-rays are captured in different times and positions.
+Therefore, as the bladder fills, X-rays are captured at different times and positions.
 This test helps to show and detect any abnormalities of the urethra and abdomen.
 Importantly, it is used for those suffering from a condition called (vesicoureteral reflux) that causes urine to flow in the wrong direction, back up from the bladder to the kidney.